scanservjs

 # Install dependencies

-sudo apt-get install curl nodejs npm imagemagick sane-utils tesseract-ocr
+sudo apt-get install curl imagemagick sane-utils tesseract-ocr

 # Enable PDF (required for execution and unit tests)

-sudo sed -i 's/policy domain="coder" rights="none" pattern="PDF"/policy domain="coder" rights="read | write" pattern="PDF"'/ /etc/ImageMagick-6/policy.xml
+sudo sed -i 's/policy domain="coder" rights="none" pattern="PDF"/policy domain="coder" rights="read | write" pattern="PDF"'/ /etc/ImageMagick-7/policy.xml

 # Clone the repo

-git clone https://github.com/sbs20/scanservjs.git
+git clone https://github.com/sbs20/scanservjs.git && cd scanservjs

-# Install all packages
+# Clean install all packages

 # Run (from the scanservjs directory)